 Here are the steps needed to get started:

 - Create a new Code List where your unique codes are stored

 - Create a Code Email configuration that triggers when a new Mailchimp subscriber is added

 - Create, or modify an existing, welcome automation email and add the necessary merge tag and optimal automation settings.

-- Test the integration
+- Activate and test the integration

 Create a new campaign and choose "Automated Email".
 On the next page, there is an option to create a "Welcome new subscribers" automation, pick this and give it a name and select which email list you want to send this to.
 Once created, you need to switch over to use the advanced settings by clicking "Use advanced settings" at the top just below the automation title.
 This will allow you to set more advanced segment conditions.